Elder Financial Abuse

 Resources for Consumers

-is a an instructor-led financial education training developed jointly by FDIC and CFPB.
+Money Smart for Older Adults is a an instructor-led financial education training developed jointly by FDIC and CFPB.
 The module provides awareness among to older adults and their caregivers on how to prevent elder financial exploitation and to encourages advanced planning and informed financial decision-making.

 Tools and Resources for Credit Unions